-Colorado State University engages in DEI practices and has done so for years.
-These DEI efforts have been spearheaded by the University's Office of Inclusive Excellence.
-Following the Trump Administration's Executive Action ending illegal discrimination, the University recently revamped the Office of Inclusive Excellence website11 to hide its continued use of DEI policies.
-Despite this website revamp, the policies previously espoused by the Office of Inclusive Excellence remain installed.
-Illegal and discriminatory DEI practices are present throughout every aspect of Colorado State University.
-For example, in the "Faculty Recruitment Toolkit," Colorado State explicitly states, "[w]hile preparing for a [faculty] search, there are many opportunities to embed best practices for enhancing diversity, equity, and inclusion (DEI)."
-13
+Colorado State University has engaged in significant DEI practices for many years.
+These DEI efforts have been led by the University's Office of Inclusive Excellence.
+After the Trump Administration's Executive Action aimed at ending such illegal discrimination, the University recently redesigned the Office of Inclusive Excellence website 18 to conceal its ongoing use of DEI policies.
+19

+Despite this website update, the policies previously promoted by the Office of Inclusive Excellence remain in place.
+The likely illegal and discriminatory DEI practices are embedded throughout every part of Colorado State University.
+For example, in the "Faculty Recruitment Toolkit," Colorado State explicitly states, "[w]hile preparing for a [faculty] search, there are many opportunities to embed best practices for enhancing diversity, equity, and inclusion (DEI)."20

 The Office of Inclusive Excellence also promotes DEI through its affinity networking groups.
 That is, it works to assist certain groups, while not providing similar assistance to other groups.
 Some of these networks include the "LGBTQIA+ Network" and the "Women of Color Network."
 There is no comparable group for straight students or for white male students.
 The Office of Inclusive Excellence also provides DEI "Competencies" training and Employee DEI Training, as well as hosting an additional Faculty Institute for Inclusive Excellence.
-15
+22